 Do you need a specific day to show someone appreciation?

-Do you need to go for a fancy and expensive dinner when you could cook some better food at home?
+- Do you really need to go for a fancy and expensive dinner when you could cook some better food at home?

-After you ponder these thoughts you will come up with a clear answer in your head.
-However, some bad news for the guys- no matter what you do you’re not getting out of spending money on Valentine’s Day, sorry.
-If you’re going to remember anything about this article then remember this; you don’t need to spend a fortune tomorrow to have a good time, just do what feels right.
+If you’re going to remember anything about this article then remember this: you don’t need to spend a fortune on this holiday to have a good time.
+Just do what feels right.

 What did the female readers of Studenomics have to say about Valentine’s Day?